plazinho/Lets_talk/README.md

 - https://github.com/aabdysheva

 ### Let's talk was created in order to recognize and translate ASL gestures in real-time using computer vision
 - Let's talk currently able to recognize 39 gestures: 26 alphabet letters, 10 words and 3 special gestures.
-12 of them are dynamic gestures
+12 of them are gestures that have movement
 - Let's talk was created using MediaPipe, OpenCV, Keras, PyQt
 - LSTM model for sign recognition was built using Keras and trained on dataset, that was collected during development (currently includes more than 5000 samples)
 - Prediction model architecture: 3 LSTM layers with ReLU activation and output fully-connected layer with softmax activation